Things to Do in West Palm Beach – Top 10 List

 6. Favorite Museum – it’s a tie!

 Flagler Museum If you like museum houses like those in Newport, Rhode Island or The Biltmore in Asheville, North Carolina, you’ll love the Flagler Museum.
 This was Henry Flagler’s winter mansion that he built for his third wife as a wedding gift – expect a lavish interior and fascinating history.
 1 Whitehall Way, Palm Beach.
-COVID-19 update: The Flagler Museum is open.
+COVID-19 update: The Flagler Museum is open for self-guided tours.

 Norton Museum of Art After undergoing a 3-year, 100-million dollar expansion, the Norton Museum of Art is now the largest art museum in the state of Florida, and it’s impressive!
 Don’t miss their restaurant, it’s not your typical museum cafe.
 1450 S. Dixie Highway, West Palm Beach.
-COVID-19 update: The Norton Museum of Art has not re-opened.
+COVID-19 update: The Norton Museum of Art is open with with limited capacity.

 7. Favorite Free Activity